 Fluoride treatment is an integral part of oral health as fluoride is one of the three key ingredients (fluoride, calcium, and phosphate) to strengthen and rebuild enamel through mineralization on the teeth.

 Plaque created by bacteria and sugars on sitting on the teeth breaks down the enamel on teeth to the point that the natural enamel building blocks cannot keep up with the damage.
-By provide fluoride treatments in Keller, TX, Pickett Family Dental can protect against plaque caused by bacteria and sugars and even rebuild the enamel that you have lost over time.
+By providing fluoride treatments in Keller, TX, Pickett Family Dental can protect against plaque caused by bacteria and sugars and even rebuild the enamel that you have lost over time.

 Fluoride Treatment Questions from Our Keller, TX Dental Patients